 Know that you may need a plan B if your kids get too tired.
 It’s okay to turn around early, seek a shuttle service, or spontaneously stop for ice cream.
 As your child goes on more bike adventures, he or she will get stronger and more interested in riding longer distances.

-Bike Your Park Day is on the same day as National Public Lands Day, which means it’s free to get into many parks and public lands on September 28.
+Bike Your Park Day is on the same day as National Public Lands Day, which means it’s free to get into many parks and public lands.
 Celebrate National Public Lands Day by participating in a service project.

 Fourth Graders can take part in the Every Kid in a Park initiative and get your entire family into parks for free all year.